SmartGridready/SmartGridready.github.io/docs/_sources/content/product-description-file.rst.txt

 The configuration list element lists the configuration values that must be provided for :term:`EID` when installing/instantiating a device.

-Each configuration value listed in the configuration values has somewhere placeholder sibling with the same name in the :term:`EID` which is replaced with the configuration value when installing/instantiating a device using the :term:`EID`.
+Each configuration value listed in the configuration values has somewhere a placeholder with the same name in the :term:`EID` which is replaced with the configuration value when installing/instantiating a device using the :term:`EID`.